 Colonial Hall Apartments building includes two-, three-, and four-bedroom apartments.
 The two-bedroom apartments each contain a single bathroom, while all others have two.
-Each apartment also includes a kitchen, as well as a washer and dryer.
+Each apartment also includes a kitchen (with a stove/oven but no microwave), as well as a washer and dryer.

 What to bring

 Please bring your own clothes hangers, sheets, blankets, towels, washcloths, bath mat, soap, and toiletries.
 It’s also a good idea to include lamps for your desk and bedside, a nightlight if needed, a wastebasket, extension cords, and a power strip.

 Don’t forget your Bible, notebooks, pens, computer, and whatever else you need to complete any writing assignments throughout the week.
 Make sure you have plenty of paper.
 Some people choose to bring their own printer, but it is not necessary.
 Don’t panic if you forget something, however, as there are stores within easy driving distance.
 Wireless Internet access is available in the apartments and in the classroom building.
 The college also allows conferees to use its computer lab during business hours.